Wanted (2013 TV program)

 Wanted is an Australian crime television program.
-Its first episode went on air on Network Ten on 8 July 2013 at 8:30PM.
+Its first episode went to air on Network Ten on 8 July 2013 at 8:30PM.
 Wanted was presented and produced from the Network Ten's Sydney studios in Pyrmont.
 The show was telecast nationally.
 Because of Australia's multiple time zones, Wanted was aired live on the East Coast.
 In South Australia, the Northern Territory and Western Australia, the show aired on a time delay of 30 minutes and 2 hours respectively.

 Format

 Wanted is a criminal investigation show which helps federal and state police directly to solve cold cases, homicides, disappearances and petty theft cases such as burglaries and vandalism.

 Wanted is a socially interactive show which employs a broad range of social media to encourage the public to help solve crimes, with viewers being encouraged to provide immediate information anonymously that could prove an arrest or a lead to close the case.